DirtBagXon/hypseus-singe/README.md

 ## Trademark

-The "Hypseus" mark is used to uniquely identify this project  as an Arcade Laserdisc Emulator.  __Any direct or indirect commercial use of the mark "Hypseus" is strictly prohibited without express permission.__
+The "Hypseus Singe" mark is used to uniquely identify this project as an Arcade Laserdisc Emulator.  __Any direct or indirect commercial use of the mark "Hypseus" is strictly prohibited without express permission.__